ivogeorg/ce-learning-progression-006-flip-flops/lesson-and-assignment.md

 #### 7.1 Study

-**TODO:** Multiple `forever` loops.
-Events and event handlers.
-Asynchronous execution and reactive fiber scheduling. `onPulse` event and conditions for counter advancement.
-Decoding of 3-bit binary into decimal to display on LED matrix.
-Handling clock skew.

 Now that we have a reading of the 3-bit counter output and can verify its proper execution by displaying it as a bit-pattern on a line of LEDs, we can turn to a more useful display of the counter values.
 In particular, we want to use `showNumber` to show the current counter value in _decimal_.

 1. Recall how non-negative integers expressed in different _positional numeral systems_ can be converted from one to another, and come up with an expression to convert the 3-bit binary number into a decimal number. _How many digits does a 3-bit binary number have when converted to decimal?_